mmuckley/dldegibbs/README.md

 A deep learning model trained on ImageNet for removing noise and Gibbs artifacts from diffusion images.

-This repository contains code for reproducing experiments from the paper, "[Training a Neural Network for Gibbs and Noise Removal in Diffusion MRI](https://arxiv.org/abs/1905.04176)" by M. Muckley et al.
+This repository contains code for reproducing models from the paper, "[Training a Neural Network for Gibbs and Noise Removal in Diffusion MRI](https://arxiv.org/abs/1905.04176)" by M. Muckley et al.

 This package was developed entirely for research purposes at the NYU School of Medicine and is not affiliated with any other entity.
 It has not been validated for clinical use.